 WordPress allows you to easily add these in the Media Library when you add each image – just add the text that you want to appear for your Alternative Text, in the box on the right hand side.

-If you are new to blogging or have a blog and don’t utilise it to its full potential please get in touch and we can discuss how we can help 01904 863511 or email email@example.com.
+If you are new to blogging or have a blog and don’t utilise it to its full potential please get in touch and we can discuss how we can help by contacting us here or email firstname.lastname@example.org .